Best AI Model for the Money: A Practical Guide by Use Case

 Rapid prototyping and concepts

-At a tenth of a cent per image, you can generate 100 concepts for $0.10.
-Use this for exploring ideas before committing to a more expensive model for the final version.
+At three cents per image, Seedream 4.5 is the lowest-cost supported generation model in the current Magicdoor lineup.
+Use it for exploring ideas before committing to a more expensive model for the final version.

 Image editing